Published on December 2nd, 2018. Last Updated: August 6th, 2022.

-Terms like “lead gen funnel” and cost-per-click became mainstream, and we all got drunk on the idea (or, for a select few: the reality) of making fast money and spending our days writing eBooks and sipping vino on the Amalfi Coast.
+Terms like “lead gen funnel” and cost-per-click became mainstream.
+Leading us all to get drunk on the idea (or, for a select few: the reality) of making fast money and spending our days writing eBooks and sipping vino on the Amalfi Coast.

 But something else was happening beneath the surface—something I think we can only see in “hindsight.”